harness/developer-hub/docs/chaos-engineering/chaos-faults/gcp/gcp-vm-instance-stop.md

 ## Fault examples

 ### Common fault tunables
-Refer the [common attributes](../common-tunables-for-all-faults) to tune the common tunables for all the faults.
+Refer to the [common attributes](../common-tunables-for-all-faults) to tune the common tunables for all the faults.

 ### Target GCP instances
-It stops all the instances with the given `VM_INSTANCE_NAMES` instance names and corresponding `ZONES` zone names in `GCP_PROJECT_ID` project.
+It stops all the instances with the `VM_INSTANCE_NAMES` instance names in the `ZONES` zone in the `GCP_PROJECT_ID` project.

-`NOTE:` The `VM_INSTANCE_NAMES` contains multiple comma-separated VM instances.
+`NOTE:` `VM_INSTANCE_NAMES` environment variable contains multiple comma-separated VM instances.
 The comma-separated zone names should be provided in the same order as the instance names.

 Use the following example to tune it: